We’ll always and forever love Mexican food because one bite speaks volumes.

 The broad strokes are that the majority of meat-based tacos in Mexico are made with beef, pork, sheep, or goat and that pretty much every part–from head to hocks and everything in between–is used in one of the various taco preparations.

-While some tacos are almost exclusively traditionally made with one type of meat–like pork for carnitas–others–like birria–vary based on region and personal preference.
+While some birria–vary based on region and personal preference.

-While we adore chicken tacos, longaniza tacos, pork chop tacos, and suadero style, here we're diving into the most widely meat-based tacos.
+While we adore chicken tacos, longaniza tacos, pork chop tacos, and suadero style, here we’re diving into the most common meat-based tacos.

-To start you off, here is a brief glossary of the more common types of street tacos you’ll encounter when you travel to Mexico:
+To start you off, here is a brief glossary of the more common types of classic Mexican street tacos you’ll encounter when you travel to Mexico:

 Al Pastor Tacos (aka Adobada)